 The good news is that model railways can cost as little or as much as you want.

-From there you can add extra track, trains and models as you want; again shopping around to find the best bargains.
+From there you can add extra tracks, trains and models as you want; again shopping around to find the best bargains.

 Of course, this is for a fairly simple starter set containing everything you need to begin with a DC control system.
-There’s absolutely nothing wrong with this, and 90% of model railway enthusiasts start with similar sets.
+There’s absolutely nothing wrong with this, and 90 per cent of model railway engineers started with similar sets.
 But if you want a digital control system, it will cost more and sadly these aren’t discounted so often.
+Typically, you can spend hundreds on such sets.
 See my guide on the best train sets for more details.

 I’m a big fan of flea markets and boot fairs.
 It’s often possible to find old trains, wagons and carriages being sold for a fraction of modern prices.